determinedguy/appunti/docs/miscellaneo/manuale.md

 # Manuale

 Congratulations!
-You find the page of the link to the textbook.
+You find this hidden page which provides the link to the textbook.

-Here is the link to the website which provides high quality digitized "Nuovo Espresso" textbooks.
+This website provides high quality digitized "Nuovo Espresso" textbooks.
 Audio courses and supplementary lessons are provided as well.

 <http://audiolang.info/en/nuovo-espresso/>